Mikaela/mikaela.github.io/n/essentialsoftware.md

   have the capacity to write any image and also restore the USB stick afterwards.
 - Tor Browser just must exist everywhere just in case!
-- VLC is a world-famous media player supporting ~everything and the flathub apparently bundles libdvdcss having the capacity to play DVDs.

 #### Office